semantic-flow/sflo-dendron-notes/sflo.contributors.djradon.ai-guidance.md

 ### Working with Documentation

+- if you find documentation that is confusing or outdated, ask questions and let's correct it
 - When changing documentation yourself, make changes one file at a time to allow me to review before proceeding.